Oliver Hart and Bengt Holmström share 2016 Nobel prize for economics

 He made his mark developing the theory of “incomplete contracts” in circumstances where it is impossible to specify every aspect of a contract.
 Much of his work aims to find out whether services should be run by the public or private sector.

-Mr Hart’s model does not say whether private or public ownership was better, but specifies the conditions under which certain government services should be privatised while others should be left in the public sector.
+Mr Hart’s model does not say which type of ownership is better, but specifies the conditions under which certain government services should be privatised while others should be left in the public sector.

-Reacting to the news, Mr Hart said: “I woke at about 4:40am and was wondering whether it was getting too late for it to be this year, but then fortunately the phone rang”.
+Reacting to the news, he said: “I woke at about 4:40am and was wondering whether it was getting too late for it to be this year, but then fortunately the phone rang”.

+“Contracts are just an incredibly powerful way of thinking about parts of economics.
+They’re just fundamental to the whole idea that trade is a quid pro quo and that there are two sides to a transaction”.

 US economist Justin Wolfers described the pair as “an unarguably splendid pick”.
 He tweeted Mr Hart was “brilliant, engaging and thoughtful”.